adidahiya/website/content/blog/itp/content-and-its-discontents/course-questions.md

 ### Course questions

-> In-class excercise: attempt to answer some of the central course questions in your own words.
+> In-class exercise: attempt to answer some of the central course questions in your own words.

 Rough notes transcribed from notebook: